Sisite/RUST_embedded_yet/README.md

+## RUST - Are we embedded yet?

-# Course in embedded systems using RUST
+#### Course given at Luleå Tekniska Universitet on embedded systems using RUST